paulchou03/Adjustable-Genome-Assembly/README.md

 1. Extracts k-mers and filters them based on customizable frequency thresholds.
 2. Constructs a de Bruijn graph from the filtered k-mers.
 3. Traverses the graph to assemble the genome by identifying an **Eulerian path**.
-4. Aligns the assembled genome back to the reads, allowing for mismatches.

 This method supports control over: